-CRE has confirmed 2 programs open to youth and we are recruiting for our Youth Reconciliation Initiative in 3 different communities
+CRE has confirmed 2 programs open to youth.
+We also will will be recruiting for our National Youth Reconciliation Initiative shortly.

 Canadian Roots is currently planning a number of youth led activities in various communities across Canada.
 CRE has trained youth facilitators who deliver workshops that try to raise awareness of Indigenous history, culture and current realities.
 Workshops help participants to dispel stereotypes, deepen their knowledge of the history including the struggles and triumphs of Indigenous Canadians.
 If you are interested in having Canadian Roots do a workshop with your youth please contact us.
 We have designed and delivered workshops that have ranged from a few hours to 2 days.

 © Copyright 2012 - 2014 Canadian Roots Exchange | Toronto, Ontario, Canada | Designed and Developed by ONMEDIA